trulsmoller/Project_Explore_Weather_Trends/README.md

 results.csv (consisting of three columns: year, avg_temp_oslo, avg_temp_globally)

 ### Output
-The output is found in the file 'Project_Explore_Weather_Trends', where you will find:
+The output is found in the file 'Project_Explore_Weather_Trends.pdf', where you will find:
 - Outline of steps taken to prepare the data to be visualized
 - Visualization
 - Observations